not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 },
 ```

-This automatically started and looping lane uses two [glide](../TIMESEQ-SCRIPT-JSON.md#glide-actions) actions to move up and down between -5V and 5V, taking 2.333 seconds for each movement.
+This automatically started and looping lane uses two [glide](../TIMESEQ-SCRIPT-JSON.md#glide-actions) actions to move up and down between -5V and 5V, taking 2.333 seconds for each glide.
 The resulting moving voltage is stored in the `internal-triangle` variable.

 The following lane can then be used to sample this variable and send it to the `output-internal-triangle` *output*: